Introduction

 test set | Represents a set of tests. |

-integer | Positive and negative whole numbers, used for. |
+number | Positive whole numbers. |

 string | Used for patterns containing special characters. |